harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md

 In **Namespace**, enter the namespace where you want to install the Harness GitOps Agent.
 Typically, this is the target namespace for your deployment.

 If **Namespaced** is selected, the Agent will only be able to access resources in the namespace where it is installed.
-If **Cluster** is selected, Harness GitOps Agent will be installed without cluster-scoped permissions, additionally you can select **Skip Crds** to avoid collision if already installed.
+If **Namespaced** is selected, Harness GitOps Agent will be installed without cluster-scoped permissions, additionally you can select **Skip Crds** to avoid collision if already installed.
 Select **Next**.
 The **Download YAML** or **Download Helm Chart** settings appear.

 ![](./static/install-a-harness-git-ops-agent-95.png)